-Ollinger Bruce Park (Oyster Shell) was once the site of a shipyard and freight wharf from the 1850s until the 1920s.
-Olinger and Bruce Shipyard Park was established as a public park through a partnership with the District, Santa Rosa County, and the Blackwater River Foundation.
-According to the historical marker, a steamboat dubbed "City of Tampa" docked at this site to load and unload freight and passengers on its daily trips to Pensacola from 1898 to 1921.
+Ollinger Bruce Park (Oyster Shell) also known as Olinger and Bruce Shipyard Park was established as a public park through a partnership with the District, Santa Rosa County, and the Blackwater River Foundation.
 The site also offers a nature trail along the Blackwater River as well as a picnic area, a pavilion, and a portable toilet.
 Recreational opportunities at this site include picnicking, boating, fishing, paddling, and wildlife viewing.